Alleviating Adversarial Attacks on Variational Autoencoders with MCMC: Introduction

 \section{Introduction}

-Variational Autoencoders (VAEs) \citep{kingma2013auto, rezende2014stochastic} are deep generative models used in various domains.
-Recently, it was shown that Variational Autoencoders with hierarchical structure \citep{Ranganath2016-yg}, coupled with skip-connections \citep{Maaloe2019-bp, So_nderby2016-en}, can generate high-quality images \citep{Vahdat2020-xe, Child2020-ze}.
-An interesting trait of VAEs is that they allow learning meaningful latent space induced by the encoder.
-These latent representations are commonly used in downstream tasks \citep{bengio2013representation, higgins2017darla}.
-These motivates us to explore the \textit{robustness} of the resulting latent representations to understand the capabilities and potential vulnerabilities of VAEs better.\textit{Adversarial attacks} constitute one way to assess the robustness of a deep neural network.
-Robustness to the attacks is a crucial property for VAEs, especially in such applications as anomaly detection \citep{an2015variational, Maaloe2019-bp} or data compression \citep{balle2018variational, habibian2019video}.
-Here, we focus on adversarial attacks in the VAE framework.
+Variational Autoencoders (VAEs) \cite{kingma2013auto, rezende2014stochastic} are latent variable models parameterized by deep neural networks and trained with variational inference.
+Recently, it has been shown that VAEs with hierarchical structures of latent variables \cite{Ranganath2016-yg}, coupled with skip-connections \cite{Maaloe2019-bp, So_nderby2016-en}, can generate high-quality images \cite{Child2020-ze, Vahdat2020-xe}.
+An interesting trait of VAEs is that they allow learning meaningful latent space that could be further used in downstream tasks \cite{bengio2013representation, higgins2017darla}.
+These successes of VAEs motivate us to explore the \textit{robustness} of the resulting latent representations to better understand the capabilities and potential vulnerabilities of VAEs.
+Here, we focus on \textit{adversarial attacks} on VAEs to verify robustness of latent representations that is especially important in such applications as anomaly detection \cite{an2015variational, Maaloe2019-bp} or data compression \cite{balle2018variational, habibian2019video}.